-Limit Ultraviolet Radiation Exposure
+Limit Ultraviolet (UV) Light Exposure

-Sitting in shaded areas.
+Sit in shaded areas.

 Reduce Your Risk of Infection